zawys/vscode-as-git-mergetool/README.md

   - `gpg --recv-keys '4A5D 4A5F B953 7A3A B931 6463 41B3 FBF3 7F23 3754'`
   - `gpg --verify SHA256SUMS.sig SHA256SUMS`
 - Run the command “Install from VSIX…” inside VS Code and select the VSIX.

-Currently, the extension is not available on the Visual Studio Marketplace, but that **will change within an hour**.

 ## Usage